chameco/Solid/README.md

 Contributing
 -------------
-Documentation is currently nonexistent, but the code is pretty standard object-oriented C99 (generally one main struct per file, "methods" are functions that take a struct pointer as the first argument, everything is allocated with `malloc`).
+Documentation is currently nonexistent outside of this file, but the code is pretty standard object-oriented C99 (generally one main struct per file, "methods" are functions that take a struct pointer as the first argument, everything is allocated with `malloc`).
 Start in ast.c and vm.c.

 License
 --------